Smartphone Anti-virus Recommendations

 Do BlackBerry® smartphones get viruses?

 Yes, they can, but only one to date: the Zeus trojan that would monitor a user's private information, especially mobile banking.
 The BlackBerry smartphones owned by UD are behind the BES server so would not be as vulnerable.
-Our anti-virus recommendation for a BlackBerry smartphone is Lookout Mobile Security Free.
+We currently do not have a recommendation for BlackBerry anti-virus software.
+For further information, contact the IT Support Center.

 Do iPhone® mobile digital devices get viruses?

 So far, only if they are unlocked or jailbroken.
-The only reported malware has been the ikee worm, which only infected an iPhone via SSH and changed the phone's background.
 We have seen very few security issues with iPhones--so long as the iPhone is password protected.
 We currently do not have a recommendation for Apple iPhone anti-virus software.
+For further information, contact the IT Support Center.

 Android is a trademark of Google Inc.